WenzyWong/wenzywong.github.io/_tabs/resume.md

 - Visiting Student, 2019, School of Life Science, The Chinese University of Hong Kong, Hong Kong, China

   - Programme: Biological and Biomedical Science Programme
-  - Research topic: The mechanism and clinical applications of siRNAs
+  - Research topic: The mechanism and clinical applications of siRNAs (The Second Prize)

 ## 📑 Publication